KT-Emmani/OLYMPICS-GAMES-ANALYSIS-1896-to-2016/README.md

 ## Exploratory Data Analysis

-Exploratory Data Analysis (EDA) is a data analytics process performed to gaine an in-depth understanding of  the data and learn the different data characteristics.
+Exploratory Data Analysis (EDA) is a data analytics process performed to gain an in-depth understanding of  the data and learn the different data characteristics.

 - ETL: I begun the ETL process by importing (Extract) the csv file into Power Bi, transformed the data in Power Query before Loading it into Power Bi for analysis and visualization.